andre-ye/uni/docs/cs/cse-391/materials.md

   - Cut is usually used to break input strings by delimiters. `-d, -f2`
 - Pipe operators let you get pretty far pretty quick.

+---

+## Week 4

+### Introduction to Git
+- Git - version control software.
+- How to work with partners?
+- Repository - a location which stores a copy of all files.
+What should be in a file?
+Source code files, build files, images, general resource files - but not executables and object files.
+- Everyone working on the project has a complete version of the repository.
+- Remote repository - a central repository hosted on services like GitHub
+- `README.md` is the standard documentation.
+- `.git` subdirectory - the 'actual' repository, manages the state of the repository for us.
+- `git status` - updates us about the state of changes.
+- `git stage` - get ready to take a snapshot of the repository.
+- `git commit` - create a snapshot of the repository.
+- `git push` - push to remote repository

+### Four Phases of Git